ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/editorui.markdown

 ## Reopening Windows & Docking

-The `Zero Search Window` can be used to reopen closed windows and tabs.
+The `Zilch Search Window` can be used to reopen closed windows and tabs.
 Once reopened, a window can dragged onto another location, a process known as "docking".
 Docking location options are indicated by the editor with light blue regions as another window is hovered over that location.